Mexico is known for its tequila, and Mexico City is known for its museums. So of course there would be a Tequila Museum in Mexico City!

 For a guided tour with additional tastings of alcohol, you can pay roughly 260 pesos ($13 USD).
 I did not choose this option, though many people report on TripAdvisor that they had a good experience with the tequila tour.

 The museum itself opens at 11 am and closes at 10 pm for most of the week, and midnight on weekends.

 There’s also a tequila store and an upstairs cantina bar, both of which stay open even later on weekends, until 2:30 am!

 Because it’s open so late, the museum is one of the top things to do in Mexico City at night.
 Check out my complete list of 85 activities for tourists to do in Mexico City!

-PRO TIP: The area around Plaza Garibaldi is regarded by some as dangerous, with more muggings than in other parts of the city.
+PRO TIP: The area around Plaza Garibaldi is regarded by some as dangerous.
 It’s totally fine to visit this museum if you arrive by taxi or Uber.
-Just don’t go wandering off into random neighborhoods outside the area.
+Plaza Garibaldi itself is fine, but don’t go wandering off into random neighborhoods outside the area.